madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 #### Example of how this may look inside our project

-Here is an example of how declare the ecs tasks may now look inside of our Terraform:
+Here is an example of how the ECS tasks may look inside of our Terraform:

 ```Terraform
 resource "aws_ecs_cluster" "main" {